Pendleton Farms in Louisville

 The farm is very simple, and the people running it were super-friendly and very pleased to talk with visitors and chat about what their farm has to offer goers.
 We spent a lovely afternoon together.
 They also have a small snack shop on site that has a variety of drinks for sale for $1 and $5 meals that included corn dogs, hamburger or cheeseburger, chicken strips, and a pulled pork sandwich.
 We didn’t eat on site that day, and our short trip to the farm cost us $20.00 which included all of our pumpkins, hayrides, and feed for the animals.

 Check the Pendleton Farms Facebook page for their most up to date information about their hours, which are typically 3pm-7pm during the week, and 10am-7pm on the weekends.
 The owner told me during the month of October they will be open every day; their hours are longer on the weekends though.

 To find Pendleton Farms, take the Gene Snyder I-265 South to the Dixie Highway exit.
 Turn left toward Fort Knox.
 Stay in the left lane.
 Look for E. Orell Road about 1/2 mile to a mile from the interstate.
 Turn left.
 Follow E. Orell Road until you arrive at the address for the farm, 13201 E. Orell Road, 40272.
 Their phone number is (502) 303-0458.

 If you’re planning to visit Pendleton Farms, consider making it a day trip.
-You can check out the Fort Knox area, and go to Kentucky Family Fun for even more ideas.
+You can check out the Fort Knox area.
 You could also make a trip to this part of the Ohio River, visiting the Farnsley-Moremen Landing and historic home, Jefferson Memorial Forest, the Louisville Loop, and other places in the South Points Scenic Area.